 Why do you call your program “self-protection” instead of “self-defense?”

-You only use self-defense when someone is physically assaulting you.
+You only use “self-defense” when someone is physically assaulting you.
 “Self-protection,” on the other hand, is a group of actions and skills you use to PREVENT someone from ever attacking you in the first place.
 It includes things like how to be more aware, how to avoid trouble, and how to escape too.
-We would much rather the girls and women in our family avoid an attacker rather than have to fight one!
-We think most parents and husbands would agree with us.
+We would much rather girls and women avoid an attacker rather than have to fight one!
+We think most women, parents, and husbands would agree with us.
 Fighting is NOT like what you see on TV.
 Even with years of training in martial arts, it can be extremely difficult to fight off an attacker or a kidnapper.
 Avoiding that situation is MUCH easier and more survivable.

 That being said, a self-protection program should also have a self-defense component.
 But it must be something that is effective even if the attacker is larger or stronger than you.
-That is exactly what we teach in module 4 of our program.
+That is exactly what we teach in what we call the Claws and Fangs class.

 What ages are your classes for?

-The first 3 modules of our Self-Protection program are appropriate for ages 14 and up.
+Our Self-Protection programs (with one exception) are appropriate for ages 14 and up.
 However, ages 14 through 17 require parental permission.
 We also find that those younger aged attendees actually do much better if an adult attend with them.
-The last module, the Claws & Fangs module, is limited to ages 18 and above.
+The one exception is the Claws & Fangs course which is limited to ages 18 and above.
 This is required because the skills you’ll learn in this course can cause permanent injury or even death when used against someone.
+When a woman’s life is in danger, we don’t feel it is appropriate NOT to teach her every level of response she can use to save her life.

 Are your classes, physically or psychologically intense?